RAMP-project/RAMP/README.rst

 .. code-block:: python

    # adding some appliances for the household
-   radio = low_income_household.add_appliance(
+   radio = household_1.add_appliance(
-    name = "Small Radio", # optional feature for the appliance class number = 1, # how many radio each low income household holds power = 10, # RAMP does not take care of unit of measures , watt func_time = 120, # Total functioning time of appliance in minutes num_windows = 2, # in how many time-windows the appliance is used )
+    name = "Small Radio", # optional feature for the appliance class number = 1, # how many radio each household type 1 has power = 10, # RAMP does not take care of units of measure (e.g., Watts), you must be consistent func_time = 120, # Total functioning time of appliance in minutes num_windows = 2, # how many time-windows the appliance is used in )

 The use time frames can be specified using the 'window' method for each appliance of the user category: